 -

 Death Ward.
-8-hour spell that protects a target from falling to 0 hit points one time.
+8-hour spell that protects a target from falling to 0 hit points one time (falling to 1 HP instead).
+Also negates instant-kill effects (like Power Word: Kill).
 A great spell to constantly keep up on the party’s tank.

 -